stewdio/getScriptContext.js/README.md

 ```

 Chrome and Opera seem to strip the hash out of JavaScript include’s URL,
 but in Safari and Firefox you can access that as well.

+**Note that we are not talking about the HTML file’s URL here.
+This gets at
+an included script’s own URL.
+I’ve never seen this done before.**